TonyHongtaoWu/ViMP-Net/README.md

-# ViMP-Net
+# Mask-Guided Progressive Network for Joint Raindrop and Rain Streak Removal in Videos

-Mask-Guided Progressive Network for Joint Raindrop and Rain Streak Removal in Videos ACM MM 2023
+ACM MM 2023